stepheniota/stepheniota.github.io/_pages/about.md

 Welcome!

-I am a CS MS student at USC, with background in physics.
-My interests are in probabilistic modeling, data analysis, and ML applied to physical sciences and engineering.

-I'm **actively seeking job opportunities** in applied ML and data science.
-My passion lies in exploring the potential of ML to drive new discoveries and innovations in science and engineering, from drug discovery to causal inference and robotics.
+I am a Software Engineer at `abstract.security`, and a CS MSc student at USC.
+Previously, I received my BSc in Physics from UCR.
+My interests are in probabilistic modeling, NLP, and applied ML.
+I'm looking to explore the potential of ML to drive new discoveries and innovations in science and engineering, from cybersecurity to drug discovery and causal inference.
-I'm looking to work alongside an interdisciplinary team to solve important and challenging data science problems.

 At USC, I've worked on [Causal RL](https://arxiv.org/abs/2110.15489), developing safe transfer learning methods for agents.